Polymer/polymer-cli/README.md

 $ npm install -g polymer-cli
 ```

-For best results and a faster installation, we reccomend installing with [yarn](https://yarnpkg.com/en/).
+For best results and a faster installation, we recommend installing with [yarn](https://yarnpkg.com/en/).

 ## Configuration